BNP Paribas: Business with sanctioned countries

+The bank's failure to cooperate with the multi-year investigation was given as a significant factor in the size of the fine.
+Additionally, BNP Paribas continued to process sanctioned transactions after the investigation began.
 After the fine was announced, BNP said it would be "just fine" and that it had "a comprehensive plan" to avoid similar violations in the future.
 The company's stock, which had fallen 12% since news of the investigation first leaked, rose 4% on the announcement.
 To comply with the transaction ban, BNP Paribas will use a third party to clear its US transactions.
-Standard & Poor's said it was reviewing the bank's financial standing in light of the fine and penalties for a possible downgrade.